w-hat/ember-what-session/README.md

 // ...
 ```

-Call the `service.authenticate` function with the name of a provider.
+Call the `session.authenticate` function with the name of a provider.

 ```hbs
 <a {{action session.authenticate 'google'}}>Login</a>